 You do not need a Ko-fi account to pay your entry fee.
-When you click on our payment link here, you will be brought to our Ko-fi profile, a box on the right will ask if you want to by a coffee for Pigeon Review, enter the amount required for your entry ($5 for one story, $8 for two, $11 for three, and $14 for four), then click "Donate," you can then pay via Credit/Debit card, PayPal, or MyBank.
+When you click on our payment link here, you will be brought to our Ko-fi profile, a box on the right will ask if you want to by a coffee for Pigeon Review, enter the amount required for your entry ($5 for one story, $10 for two, $15 for three, $20 for four, $25 for five), then click "Donate," you can then pay via Credit/Debit card, PayPal, or MyBank.
 Don't forget to send us a screen shot in your entry email!

-I don't have PayPal or Cash App.
+I don't have PayPal.
 Can I still receive prize money if I win?

 My entry was accepted for publication elsewhere during the competition, do I need to let you know?